lukemorton/uniform/README.md

 jQuery -> new ContactForm
 ```

-You can also use your ViewControllers on elements already in
+You can also use your view models on elements already in
 the DOM like so:

 ``` coffeescript